-Here is a traditional Uruguayan Chaja cake - Torta Chaja or Postre Chaja Uruguayo.
+Torta Chaja or Postre Chaja Uruguayo is a traditional Uruguayan cake.
 It is made with soft and fluffy layers of sponge cake, smooth Chantilly cream, rich dulce de leche, and a light and airy meringue topping.

 Jump to:

-- The postre Chaja recipe offers a make-ahead option, allowing split preparation over two days.
+- The recipe has a make-ahead option, allowing split preparation over two days.

-- Making the dessert as individual small cakes is great for summertime gatherings and parties.
+- You can make desserts such as small cakes, which are great for summertime gatherings and parties.

 Ingredients

-- Sugar: Use granulated white sugar, or replace it with superfine caster or baker's sugar if desired.
+- Sugar: Use granulated white sugar or swap it for superfine caster or baker's sugar.

-- Heavy cream: Choose heavy cream or heavy whipping cream with at least 30% fat content.
+- Heavy Cream: Choose heavy cream or heavy whipping cream with at least 30% fat.

-- Dulce de leche: Use any dulce de leche available in your grocery store, or purchase the authentic one in a Latin grocery store.
-You can replace it with a homemade version - boiled sweetened condensed milk.
+- Dulce de leche: Any store-bought dulce de leche works, but authentic versions can be found in Latin grocery stores.
+You can also make your own - boiled sweetened condensed milk.

-- Meringue: Use store-bought meringues to fill and decorate the cake.
+- Meringue: Use store-bought meringues for filling and decoration.

 How to make torta Chaja

 Step 1.
-To make sponge cake, preheat the oven to 355°F (180°C).
-Brush an 8-inch (20 cm) round cake pan with melted butter, flour it, and refrigerate the prepared mold.
+To make sponge cake, preheat oven to 355°F (180°C).
+Brush an 8-inch (20-cm) round cake pan with melted butter, flour it, and refrigerate the prepared mold.

 Pro tip: Consult the recipe for classic sponge cake for step-by-step photographed explanations, helpful tips, and tricks.